darkside/monocle/README.md

     $ rails g monocle:view view_name

-This will generate a monocle SQL template and a model.
+This will generate a Monocle SQL template and a model.
 You can skip creating the model with `--skip-model`.

 ### Generating a materialized view